fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

     print(onehot_vector)
     ```

     The code generates the following output:

     ```
     [0, 0, 1], [1, 0, 0], [0, 1, 0], [1, 0, 0]
     ```

-    Since there are four characters in the input (`data`),
-    there will be four one-hot vectors.
-To determine the size of each
-    one-hot vector for `data`, we enumerate the total number
-    of characters in it.
-It is important to note that only one index
-    gets assigned for repeated characters.
-After enumerating through the
-    characters, the character `d` will be assigned index
-    `0`, the character `a` will be assigned index
-    `1`, and the character `t` will be assigned
-    index `2`.

-    Based on each character\'s index position, the elements in each
-    one-hot vector will be marked as `1`, leaving other
-    elements marked `0`.
-In this way, we can manually one-hot
-    encode any given text. **Note** that, in most practical applications,
-    the size of one-hot encoded vector is equal to the size of all the
-    characters, and sometimes, non-alphabetical characters are also
-    considered.

-    Note:

-We have learned how character-level one-hot encoding can be performed
-manually by developing our own function.
-We will focus on performing
-character-level one-hot encoding using Keras in the next exercise.
-Keras
-is a machine learning library that works along with TensorFlow to create
-deep learning models.

-We will be using the `Tokenizer` class from Keras to create
-vectors from the text. `Tokenizer` can work on both characters
-and words, depending on the `char_level` argument.
-If
-`char_level` is set to `true`, then it will work on
-the character level; otherwise, it will work on the word level.
-The
-`Tokenizer` class comes with the following functions:

--   `fit_on_text()`: This method reads all the text and
-    creates an internal **dictionary**, either word-wise or
-    character-wise.
-We should always call it for the entire text, so
-    that no word or character is left out of the dictionary.
-All the
-    methods/variables listed after this should be called or used only
-    after calling this method.
--   `word_index`: This is a **dictionary** that contains all
-    the possible words or characters in the vocabulary.
-Each word or
-    character is assigned a unique number/index.
--   `index_word`: This is the reverse dictionary of
-    `word_index`; it contains key-value pairs with the index
-    as the key and the word or character as its value.
--   `texts_to_sequences()`: This function converts each word
-    or character sequence into its corresponding index value.
--   `texts_to_matrix()`: This converts each word or character
-    in a given text into one-hot vector using a built-in dictionary.
-It
-    takes the text as input, processes it, and returns a NumPy array of
-    one-hot encoded vectors.

 Exercise 6.03: Character-Level One-Hot Encoding with Keras
 ----------------------------------------------------------